NeotokyoRebuild/neo/README.md

 ```

 ### `-neopath` - Pointing to a non-default original NEOTOKYO directory
+NOTE: This doesn't work on linux when running the mod from Steam.

 This is generally isn't necessary if NEOTOKYO is installed at a default location.
 However,
 if you have it installed at a different location, adding `-neopath` to the launch option
 can be used to direct to it.